vjoel/my-rinda/README.md

 This involves a total of **three** marshal operations by DRb: the push argument, the push return value (which is an array containing the push argument), and the #take return value.
 Only the first is necessary.

-The following patch adds Rinda::TupleSpaceProxy#take_fast, which avoids the two redundant marshal operations.
+The patch adds Rinda::TupleSpaceProxy#take_fast, which avoids the two redundant marshal operations.
 The unit tests in the ruby source pass when calling this method instead of #take.

 The improvement is small when the object is simple.
 However, for complex objects, eliminating the redundant marshalling reduces network traffic and increases speed by a factor of 2.
 See example/bench.rb.